manuelbent/numeri-api/README.md

 # numeri

-Lightweight analytics API.
+Lightweight analytics tool.
 No overkill, no fuss, just the essentials.

 A simple analytics API that lets you track events from your applications and retrieve the data later.
 Think of it as a lightweight alternative to complex analytics platforms: you send events, they get stored, you query